micans/pick/README.md

 **pick command lines look pleasant enough for common use cases.**

 Computation syntax is minimalist and terse, employing a stack language with just three types (variables, constants and operators).
+Accordingly, there is almost nothing to learn.
-In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**
+In order to work efficiently as a command line tool, the `pick` computation language **does away with whitespace entirely** and uses punctuation to distinguish the three types.
-On first sight it might look arcane or terrifying, requiring a long second look.
-Compensating for the terse stack language, `pick`'s inner computation loop is simple and dependable.

 [Pick one or more columns](#pick-one-or-more-columns)
 [Pick columns and filter or select rows](#pick-columns-and-filter-or-select-rows)